Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: The basics of diagnostic transport maps

-The original calibration algorithm by \cite{dey2025} estimates $G(\cdot \mid x)$ nonparametrically using a monotonic neural network that regresses the binary event $\{\hat F(Y \mid X) \leq \alpha \}$ on $(\alpha, X)$.
-While a fully nonparametric approach is flexible and asymptotically consistent, it can produce noisy or unstable predictive distributions when the calibration sample size $N$ is moderate or small; this is especially a problem for rare events which exist in regions of $(x,y)$ that are poorly covered by the calibration data.
-To better handle rare event regimes, we propose a \emph{parametric} version of diagnostic transport maps in Section~\ref{sec:parametric}.
-In data-rich settings and for complex base models, we recommend a nonparametric version (Section~\ref{sec:nonpar}).
+The original calibration algorithm by \textcite{dey2025} estimates $G(\cdot \mid x)$ nonparametrically using a monotonic neural network that regresses the binary event $\mathbbm{1}\{\hat F(Y \mid X) \leq \alpha \}$ on $(\alpha, X)$.
+While a fully nonparametric approach is flexible and asymptotically consistent, it can produce noisy or unstable predictive distributions when the calibration sample size $N$ is moderate or small; this is especially a problem for the tails of the predictive distribution that are not well-represented in calibration data.
+To better handle tail events, we propose a \emph{semiparametric} version of diagnostic transport maps that posits a parametric model on the conditional PIT-CDF at every fixed $x$, and then regresses the PIT-CDF nonparametrically with respect to $x$ via a varying-coefficient-type model.